 Optimize for Search Engines (SEO):

-Include a section for customer reviews and testimonials to build trust with potential clients.
+Include a section for customer reviews and testimonials to build customer trust with potential clients.

 If feasible, implement an online booking system for tire installations and services.